Pico y Placa in Colombia 2026 — Driving Restrictions by City

 - Days: Monday through Friday

 Bogota's pico y placa means you effectively cannot use your car one full weekday per week.
-Many Bogota families own two cars with different plate endings to get around this — or they rely on TransMilenio, the city's bus rapid transit system.
+Many Bogota families own two cars with different plate endings to get around this — or they rely on TransMilenio, the city's bus rapid transit system, or rideshare apps like InDrive and Uber.

 Medellin — Peak Hours Only